villetf/bookscanner/README.md

 Node-red is very suitable for this kind of project since it, unless other platforms like Adafruit and Grafana, supports that the user can modify the data before sending it forward in the flow.
 Since it is primarly a low-code programming tool and not only a visulization tool, it also has a lot of support for programatically modifying the data in a lot of different ways.
 This means that it would be simple to, for example, rebuild the flow for a different API, as mentioned in the introduction.

+The JSON file for this Node-red project is available [here](./node-red/flows.json).

 ### MQTT broker

 The book data sent from the Pico is sent using MQTT, which means that we need to have an MQTT broker on the network.
 I use Mosquitto, but any broker would work.
 In my setup, Mosquitto is also run as a Docker container (using [this container](https://hub.docker.com/_/eclipse-mosquitto)), which makes it very easy and fast so set up.